FrancoSpeziali/be-middleware-logging/README.md

 # Using middleware to log requests to an API

-This project will have you building your own middleware
+This project will have you building your own middleware, to log requests to an API

 ## What you will be doing